The BA Program

 - A minimum GPA of 3.5 in economics courses, including required statistics and mathematics courses.
 Borderline cases may be settled by the DUS with consent of the chair.
 Students with a minor in economics are not eligible for departmental honors.

 - Consent of a faculty advisor in the Economics Department to oversee the thesis.

-- Completion of EC204 Empirical Economics 2 or EC414 Introduction to Econometrics prior to taking EC401 is highly recommended (completion of one of these courses is required before taking EC402).
-Certain advisors may decline to accept a thesis student who has not already completed EC204 or EC414.
+- Completion of EC 204 or EC 304 prior to taking EC 401 is highly recommended (completion of one of these courses is required before taking EC 402).
+Certain advisors may decline to accept a thesis student who has not already completed EC 204 or EC 304.

-Honors work involves the completion of two semesters of research and writing, for eight credits by registering in EC401 and EC402 (completion will fulfill two of the required six economics electives in the major).
+- Honors work involves the completion of 2 semesters of research and writing, for 8 credits, by registering in EC 401 and EC 402 (completion will fulfill two of the required five economics electives in the major).
 The final grade for this coursework will be determined by the thesis advisor.

 - 9 optional courses in economics or other disciplines

-- 6 divisional studies courses; two courses each in the areas of humanities, natural sciences (one natural science course must have a laboratory component), and mathematics/computer science for those students who entered CAS in or after the fall 1995 semester.
+- 6 divisional studies courses; two courses each in the areas of humanities, natural sciences (one natural science course must have a laboratory component), and mathematics/computer science for those students who entered CAS in or after the Fall 1995 Semester.
 Information on which courses fulfill the divisional studies requirement may be found in the Undergraduate Programs Bulletin.
-Students who entered the College of Arts and Sciences prior to the fall 1995 semester should refer to the Undergraduate Programs Bulletin issued in the year of their entrance to the College, for information on specific divisional studies requirements
+Students who entered the College of Arts & Sciences prior to the Fall 1995 Semester should refer to the Undergraduate Programs Bulletin issued in the year of their entrance to the College for information on specific divisional studies requirements